shansen18/BootCamp/Week11/SubmissionFile.md

 #### Intrusion Detection and Attack indicators

 1\.
-What\'s the difference between an IDS and an IPS?
+What's the difference between an IDS and an IPS?

 Answer:

-IDS is an intrusion detection system, as it\'s name says it detects and alerts to an intrusion.
+IDS is an intrusion detection system, as it's name says it detects and alerts to an intrusion.
 The alert then should be acted upon by a person.

 IPS is an intrusion prevention system.
-The prevention system then descides to allow or deny the incoming packets.
+The prevention system then decides to allow or deny the incoming packets.

 2\.
 What\'s the difference between an Indicator of Attack and an Indicator of Compromise?